jaredgorski/arpx/README.md

     cwd: [PATH]                     // Directory in which to execute command.
     silent: [TRUE|(FALSE)]          // Whether to silence logs for the ACTION.
     stdin: [STDIN]                  // Enter some stdin when the ACTION is triggered.
     onsucceed: [ACTION]             // ACTION to execute if ACTION exits with success.
-To execute an existing process, use `process:` followed by the process name.
+To execute an existing PROCESS, use `process:` followed by the PROCESS name.
     onfail: [ACTION]                // ACTION to execute if ACTION exits with failure.
-To execute an existing process, use `process:` followed by the process name.
+To execute an existing PROCESS, use `process:` followed by the PROCESS name.
 ```

 #### Example profile - script.arpx.yaml: